 Amir Arrives In Stockholm

-Stockholm: The Amir HH sheikh Tamim bin Hamad Al-Thani arrived Monday in Stockholm, on an official visit to the Kingdom of Sweden.
+(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad al-Thani arrived Monday in Stockholm, on an official visit to the Kingdom of Sweden.

-HH the Amir was welcomed upon arrival at Stockholm Arlanda Airport, along with his accompanying delegation, by Minister of Foreign Affairs of the Kingdom of Sweden HE Tobias Billstrom, Ambassador of the State of Qatar to the Kingdom of Sweden HE Nadia bint Ahmad Al Sheebi, Ambassador of Sweden to the State of Qatar HE Gautam Bhattacharyya, and the Qatari embassy staff.
+His Highness the Amir was welcomed upon arrival at Stockholm Arlanda Airport, along with his accompanying delegation, by the Minister of Foreign Affairs of the Kingdom of Sweden Tobias Billstrom, the ambassador of the State of Qatar to the Kingdom of Sweden Nadia bint Ahmad Al Sheebi, the ambassador of Sweden to the State of Qatar Gautam Bhattacharyya, and the Qatari embassy staff.

 Legal Disclaimer: